shoui520/shoui520.github.io/docs/new-guide-preview.md

 Language is… huge.
 There's so much to it that far exceeds the limitations of a classroom or app-based approach that tries to teach in an "x means y" or "x does y" format.
 Mastering a language to a higher level requires enormous amounts of experience reading and listening to what native speakers say.

-And yet, it's often difficult to grasp why they tend to use *that* phrase in *this* context, or *this* word instead of *that* other one… This creates a barrier for us learners as we can't just study grammar and vocabulary to achieve native-like fluency.
+It's often difficult to grasp why they tend to use *that* phrase in *this* context, or *this* word instead of *that* other one… This creates a barrier for us learners as we can't just study grammar and vocabulary to achieve native-like fluency.

 Without the prerequisite experience, attempting to construct sentences in your target language often leads to unnatural, or difficult to understand phrasing.
 In turn, lack of experience with how native speakers use their language makes it difficult to understand them, due to unfamiliarity with phrasing outside of a learning resource's scope.